 What is CentOS?

-CentOS is an enterprise-level Linux operating system.
-It's one of the most popular operating systems among web hosting companies for Linux servers.
+CentOS is an operating system with a Linux kernel.
+It's one of the most popular Linux-based operating systems in web hosting.

 Which hosting companies use CentOS?